dentarg/auth0-blog/_posts/2017-10-17-sqlalchemy-orm-tutorial-for-python-developers.markdown

     person = relationship("People", back_populates="mobile_phone")
 ```

-In this example we pass two extra parameters to the `relationship` function.
+In this example, we pass two extra parameters to the `relationship` function.
 The first one, `uselist=False`, makes SQLAlchemy understand that `mobile_phone` will hold only a single instance and not an array (multiple) of instances.
 The second one, `back_populates`, instructs SQLAlchemy to populate the other side of the mapping.
-The [official Relationships API documentation](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html) provides a more complete explanation of these parameters and also covers other parameters not mentioned here.
+The [official Relationships API documentation](http://docs.sqlalchemy.org/en/latest/orm/relationship_api.html) provides a complete explanation of these parameters and also covers other parameters not mentioned here.

 The last type supported by SQLAlchemy, *Many To Many*, is used when instances of a particular class can have zero or more associations to instances of another class.
 For example, let's say that we are mapping the relationship of instances of `Student` and instances of `Class` in a system that manages a school.
 As many students can participate in many classes, we would map the relationship as follows: